falcosecurity/driverkit/docs/builder.md

 Adding support for a new distro is a multiple-step work:
 * first of all, a new builder on driverkit must be created
 * secondly, [kernel-crawler](https://github.com/falcosecurity/kernel-crawler) must also be updated to support the new distro; see [below](#5-kernel-crawler) section
+* third, [dbg-go](https://github.com/falcosecurity/dbg-go) must [bump driverkit](https://github.com/falcosecurity/dbg-go?tab=readme-ov-file#bumping-driverkit) and enable support to generate configs for the new distro: https://github.com/falcosecurity/dbg-go/blob/main/pkg/root/distro.go#L30.
-* lastly, [test-infra](https://github.com/falcosecurity/test-infra) must be updated to add the new [prow config](https://github.com/falcosecurity/test-infra/tree/master/config/jobs/build-drivers) for new distro related jobs
+* lastly, [test-infra](https://github.com/falcosecurity/test-infra) must be updated to add the new [prow config](https://github.com/falcosecurity/test-infra/tree/master/config/jobs/build-drivers) for new distro related jobs and `dbg-go` images must be bumped, see https://github.com/falcosecurity/test-infra/tree/master/images/build-drivers and https://github.com/falcosecurity/test-infra/tree/master/images/update-dbg.

 Here, we will only focus about driverkit part.